 SOFTWARE

-User-friendly tools, workflows and custom pipelines for microbial multi-omics data analysis
+User-friendly tools, workflows and custom pipelines for genomic and microbial data analysis

 Clean freshwater lies at the heart of human society.
 While most traditional water monitoring approaches test for specific chemicals or pathogens, the direct tracing of aquatic DNA poses a more holistic alternative which has hitherto been underappreciated due to challenges in logistics and investment.
 Here we present a simple, fast, inexpensive and reliable freshwater diagnostics workflow centred around portable nanopore DNA sequencing.